medusajs/medusa/docs/content/quickstart/quick-start-docker.md

 docker compose up --build
 ```

-You will use `docker compose` and Docker to start up your development environment.
-Running the above command will do the following:
+Running the above command does the following:

 1. Build images for your Medusa project, a PostgreSQL database and a Redis server
 2. Run migrations for your newly created database